erharshbhatia/erharshbhatia/README.md

 Skills: NODE JS / REACT JS / JAVA

-- 🔭 I’m currently improving my problem solving skills.
+- 🔭 I’m currently woring as an SDET intern at MakeMyTrip.
 - 🌱 I’m currently learning Socket.io
 - 🤔 I’m looking for help with Dynamic Programming
 - 📫 How to reach me: harsh1059.cse18@chitkara.edu.in